TheMayonnaiseMarauder/obs-drops-overlay/README.md

 # obs-drops-overlay

-A Browser-Source overlay for playing sounds, music and Videos right in OBS.
+A obs-browser-source overlay for playing sounds, music and Videos right in OBS.
 Controlled by a webserver the overlay can be controlled from a tablet or phone.

 ## Functionality